 Day 3 - Cotopaxi/Riobamba

-Today you will visit Laguna Quilotoa, a spectacular crater lake in the Andes.
+Today you will visit Laguna Quilotoa, a spectacular crater lake in the Andes after breakfast at the hotel.
 Drive through a fantastic mountain landscape towards the western side of the Andes.
 Observe small villages and fields sprinkled with farmers and shepherds along the way.
 One cannot see the breath-taking, aquamarine Quilotoa until the last few steps approaching the rim.
 Then the whole lake and its vista leave one with a sense of awe.
 All sides of the volcano have a ragged, rugged ridge which drops over 1,320 feet (400 metres) down to the shore.
 While in the area, visit the villages of Tigua and Pujilí, each known for their artisans.

 Enjoy time at your leisure at the hotel.
 Tonight's accommodation is at the Hacienda Abraspungo, surrounded by the magnificence of the Ecuadorian Andes.
 It is named after a glacial valley which is situated between the Chimborazo Volcano and Carihuairazo, in the exact centre of Ecuador.
 The architectural style found here offers the best of traditional colonial design often used in the ancestral mansions and haciendas of Ecuador.
 The Hacienda is adorned with old photographs and illustrations of Andean landscapes, which today constitutes as a testimony to eras gone by.
 The antiques on display in the social areas give a colonial flavour as well as a feel for the pre-Colombian cultures of the region.

 Dinner and accommodations - Hacienda Abraspungo, Riobamba.